ravivanpong/CausalBench/experiments/README.md

 - Datasets, algorithms, and output file name in the JSON file can be customized.
 - All supported datasets and algorithms can be found in a template JSON file `params_template.json` in `CausalBench\experiments`
 - Different algorithms and different datasets support different arguments as input.
 Please use the `params_template.json` as a reference.

+## Experiment reproduction

+Result data of experiments are restored in corresponding CSV files.
+To reproduce an experiment result, it's necessary to have the same input.
+You can find all the JSON input files used in the experiment in `CausalBench\experiments\json_files_used_in_experiments`.
+For example, `input_of_inria_gids_castle4_11Mar.json` is the input file used to generate result data in `CausalBench\evaluation\data_for_evaluation\inria_gids_castle4_11Mar.csv`.